2 babies survive tornado that carried them away in bathtub - NewsBreak

 KENTUCKY (AP) — A grandmother says two babies have survived a Kentucky tornado last weekend that ripped the bathtub they were in out of the ground, tossing it with them inside.

-Clara Lutz told WFIE-TV she put 15-month-old Kaden and 3-month-old Dallas in the bathtub last Friday with a blanket, a pillow, and a Bible.Woman indicted for stealing over $32K from Tennessee library
+Clara Lutz told WFIE-TV she put 15-month-old Kaden and 3-month-old Dallas in the bathtub last Friday with a blanket, a pillow, and a Bible.Groups seek probe of Alabama use of virus funds for prisons

 She says the tornado lifted the tub up and out of her hands.
 The tub was found in her yard, upside down, with the babies underneath.
 Sheriff’s office authorities reunited her with the babies.